I Can See Your Voice Indonesia: Format

-For games played under the "battle format" (from Giọng ải giọng ai; season 3 only), two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+For games played under the "battle format" (from Giọng ải giọng ai; season 3 only), two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if:

-If the last remaining mystery singer is good, they are featured in a post-show privilege video; if a singer is bad, they win a cash prize.
+If the last remaining mystery singer is good, they are featured in a post-show privilege video; if the singer is bad, they win a cash prize.